ptsefton/chordprobook/README.md

 selecting files

-* Show chord grids at the top of the page for a range of instruments (I could use some help getting better chord definitions)
+* Show chord grids at the top of the page for a range of instruments (I could use some help getting better chord definition

 *  Transpose songs